 Engineering, architectural and consulting firms that contract with a State’s Department of Transportation (DOT) are required to have an audited overhead rate for indirect costs in accordance with the Federal Acquisition Regulations (FAR) if they bid on government projects.
 The purpose of an overhead audit is to provide assurance that the indirect overhead rate is accurately computed.
-Two key concepts in developing an accurate overhead rate include the proper allocation of direct and indirect costs, and properly determining what costs included in the in the indirect cost pool are allowed and what costs must be
+Two key concepts in developing an accurate overhead rate include properly allocating direct and indirect costs and determining what costs included in the indirect cost pool are allowed under FAR.

-The CPA firm providing the FAR audit is also required to prepare a separate report on the firm’s compliance with Government regulations, including FAR Part 31 and related laws, internal controls related to payroll, cash disbursements, and other transactions impacting the FAR overhead statement.
+The CPA firm providing the FAR audit must also prepare a separate report on the firm’s compliance with government regulations, including FAR Part 31 and related laws, internal controls related to payroll, cash disbursements, and other transactions impacting the FAR overhead statement.

-The FAR audit also includes testing of the individual indirect cost accounts for a determination of allowable and unallowable expenses.
-The determination of allowable costs is determined by FAR regulations that are found in Part 31Contract Cost Principles and Procedures.
-Some, but not all, of the excluded cost items include: bad debts, contributions, interest, fines and penalties, excess owner compensation, lobbying, and alcoholic beverages.
+The FAR audit also includes testing the individual indirect cost accounts to determine allowable and unallowable expenses.
+The determination of allowable costs is determined by FAR regulations found in Part 31Contract Cost Principles and Procedures.
+Some, but not all, of the excluded cost items, include bad debts, contributions, interest, fines and penalties, excess owner compensation, lobbying, and alcoholic beverages.

 The services provided by our firm include: